Pacific Debt Relief Company Logo

 In an emergency, you may be required to get care even if unconscious.
 For non-emergencies, you can technically refuse ambulance transport but will likely still be charged a fee.
 Overall it is best not to refuse emergency care.

 You can get help paying for your ambulance bill in a variety of ways.
-It's important to know how you'll be able to pay for the service before it occurs, so make sure you find out beforehand if there are any insurance loopholes or financial aid programs that may work in your favor.
+It's important to understand your insurance coverage and explore any available financial aid programs in advance to better manage potential costs.

 If your medical bills are unpayable, you may be a candidate for Pacific Debt's debt settlement program.